mindsmiths/docs/docs/src/Tutorials/Nola Brzina Tutorial/controlling-conversation-history.md

 }
 ```

 Awesome!
 Nola can now completely forget previous interactions, and you can start your conversations afresh.
-Click on **FORGE RUN** and try it out!
+Click on **forge run** and try it out!

 ## Part 3: Expiring the conversation